fantasy2210/CakePHP-GentallelaAdmin-Template/README.md

 Gentelella - Bootstrap Admin Template by <a href="https://colorlib.com">Colorlib</a>

-This template is covered <a href="https://github.com/puikinsh/gentelella">GentallelaAdmin</a> to use in CakePHP 2.x projects by Toan Nguyen
+The <a href="https://github.com/puikinsh/gentelella">GentallelaAdmin</a> is changed into this Template in order to use in CakePHP 2.x projects by Toan Nguyen

 #Installation